XXXLutz/crossplane-local-example/README.md

 3. The Crossplane Github provider
 4. An XRD resource to create example resources with a provided Github account

+## Content of the example

+The composite example consist of the resources **repository**, **branch** and **branch-protection rule**.
+While they are not used directly, they can be found in the `managed-resources` folder.

+The XRD `CustomRepo` combines them into one object, that exposes just the repository name and passes it down to the described managed resources.
+The definition and composition can be found in their respective yaml files.

 ## Setup

 ### Prerequisites